fly-apps/edge-apollo-cache/readme.md

 Fly is an edge hosting solution that supports a distributed Redis cache.
 Apollo is a GraphQL server that integrates with a variety of data sources and can be run in Node.

 This application demonstrates using these three technologies together to serve a GraphQL server on Fly.
+It uses the [Open Library API](https://openlibrary.org/developers/api) as a backend to serve two GraphQL endpoints.

 ## Prerequisites